Reduced timetable EHCP — the platform drafts your challenge pack | EHCP Clarity

 Quick answer

 Reduced timetables are only lawful in exceptional circumstances, must be time-limited, agreed in writing with parents, and have a clear plan to return to full-time.
-For EHCP children, a reduced timetable typically breaches the LA's section 42 CFA 2014 duty to secure Section F provision.
+For EHCP children, a reduced timetable typically breaches the local authority's section 42 CFA 2014 duty to secure Section F provision.
 Long-running reduced timetables can amount to unlawful exclusion or off-rolling.
-Escalation routes: LA complaint, LGSCO, Ofsted concern, pre-action judicial review.
+Escalation routes: local authority complaint, LGSCO, Ofsted concern, pre-action judicial review.

 Several legal duties combine to make most long-running reduced timetables unlawful for EHCP children: